m3fawner/ssr-study/markdown/roth-trad-after-tax.md

 &nbsp;

-  On the other hand, you have $6,000 of Roth IRA space (see Backdoor Roth IRA) and tens of thousands of dollars in Megabackdoor Roth 401k space (see [Mega-backdoor Roth](/401k/mega-backdoor-roth)).
+  On the other hand, you have $6,000 of Roth IRA space (see Backdoor Roth IRA) and tens of thousands of dollars in [Mega-backdoor Roth 401k space](/tax-advantaged-accounts/401k/megabackdoor-roth).

 &nbsp;